deconf/Analytics-Insights/readme.txt

 == Changelog ==

+= 4.8.2 =
+- Bug Fix: use only unique CSS selectors to avoid conflicts with other plugins

 = 4.8.1.3 =
 - Bug Fix: truncate long translation strings in google analytics reports
 - Bug Fix: rename query args to something more unique to avoid conflicts with other plugins